Fighters, radar, marine patrols top Asia's military wish-list

 China's aggressive pursuit of claims to islands in the South China Sea is causing much concern in the region.
 Taiwan, Malaysia, the Philippines, Vietnam and Brunei also have claims and the row is seen as the biggest security threat in Asia.

-According to IHS Jane's DS Forecasts, East Asia's spending on military aircraft will soar to $24.3 billion (15.5 billion pounds) in 2015 from $15.9 billion (10.1 billion pounds) this year.
+According to IHS Jane's DS Forecasts, East Asia's spending on military aircraft will soar to $24.3 billion in 2015 from $15.9 billion this year.
 Expenditure on ground forces and traditional land weapons will grow only to $13.1 billion from $11.2 billion.

 Expenditure on navies will be mostly flat at $12 billion, although spending on submarines will jump to $3.1 billion from $2.5 billion.